fluxninja/aperture/docs/content/concepts/concurrency-limiter.md

 The _Concurrency Limiter_ component is used to enforce in-flight request concurrency to prevent overloads.
 It can also be used to enforce limits per entity such as a user to ensure fair access across users.

-_Concurrency Limiter_ can be applied to a control point or certain labels that match within the control point.
 Requests are allowed or denied based on whether the in-flight requests are within the configured limit.
 Instead of measuring the number of requests, the _Concurrency Limiter_ can also be configured to measure the number of tokens associated with a request.
 Tokens can be sent as flow labels using Aperture SDKs.

 :::note